prapun77/AtecCoin/doc/README.md

-faithcoin Core
+ateccoin Core
 =============

 Setup
 ---------------------
-faithcoin Core is the original faithcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of faithcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+ateccoin Core is the original ateccoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of ateccoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download faithcoin Core, visit [faithco.in](http://faithco.in).
+To download ateccoin Core, visit [faithco.in](http://faithco.in).

 Running
 ---------------------
-The following are some helpful notes on how to run faithcoin on your native platform.
+The following are some helpful notes on how to run ateccoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/faithcoin-qt` (GUI) or
+- `bin/ateccoin-qt` (GUI) or
-- `bin/faithcoind` (headless)
+- `bin/ateccoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run faithcoin-qt.exe.
+Unpack the files into a directory, and then run ateccoin-qt.exe.

 ### OS X

-Drag faithcoin-Core to your applications folder, and then run faithcoin-Core.
+Drag ateccoin-Core to your applications folder, and then run ateccoin-Core.

 ### Need Help?

-* See the documentation at the [faithcoin Wiki](https://faithcoin.info/) for help and more information.
+* See the documentation at the [ateccoin Wiki](https://ateccoin.info/) for help and more information.
-* Ask for help on [#faithcoin](http://webchat.freenode.net?channels=faithcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=faithcoin).
+* Ask for help on [#ateccoin](http://webchat.freenode.net?channels=ateccoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=ateccoin).
-* Ask for help on the [faithcoinTalk](https://faithcointalk.io/) forums.
+* Ask for help on the [ateccoinTalk](https://ateccointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build faithcoin on your native platform.
+The following are developer notes on how to build ateccoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)